waichee/spring4-rest-client-example/README.md

 Sample REST client using Spring RestTemplate
 ================================================
-Demo Java standalone application using Spring rest template as REST Client
+A simple Java standalone application using Spring rest template as REST Client that consumes REST API (in JSON format) from the endpoint configured on RestClient.java class.
+Jackson library is used for converting the JSON response.

 Requirements
 ============